MapleCCC/LZW-Compressor/README.md

 ## Test

 The project uses pytest and hypothesis as test framework.
-Property-based testing is adopted for flexibility and conciseness.
+Property-based testing is adopted in favor of its flexibility and conciseness.

 ```bash
 # Install test requirements